OliviaRuyinZhang/WeBWork/README.md

 - All the remark requests would be sent to your email directly through this application system once the student clicks the remark button on their student panel.
 Check your emails to view all the remark requests.
 - If you want to approve a remark request, you can go to your dashboard and click the "Remark" button.
 Enter the student number and the assignment number which you are handling, and the student's final mark to the text box.
 Click "Adjust Mark" to save the changes to the database and the application system will send an email to notify the student with the change of his/her mark automatically.
 Click "Cancel" if you would like to go back to the dashboard.

+##### Feedback
+- You can view student feedback by clicking the "view feedback" button at the top corner of the dashboard.

 #### **STUDENT'S MANUAL**
 ##### Register
 - Enter your valid student email address and password, click "Register"